-Art, such as drawings, paintings and sculpture, is used throughout the Friendship Trilogy to provoke mv characters, foreshadow conflicts, and reveal their changing perspectives over time.
+Art, such as drawings, paintings and sculpture, is used throughout the Friendship Trilogy to provoke mv characters, foreshadow emotions, and reveal their changing perspectives over time.

 As the story opens, Susan, an unhappy homecoming queen who is disliked by nearly everyone, is offended by a drawing she sees while out drinking with a friend during Spring Break in the Bahamas.

 As we were crossing one of the bigger streets, I saw a man on the corner passing out flyers.
 He was old, maybe in his forties, but very fit with ruddy skin and a great head of sandy hair.